Signs & Symptoms of Meniere's Disease

 The definition is "the total or partial inability to hear sound in one or

 Hearing loss affects over 30 million people in North America.

-With the previous explanation, hearing loss, or hearing imbalance, now
+With the previous explanation about how your hearing works, hearing loss, or hearing imbalance

 makes a lot of sense.
 It can be suggested that if impairment is present,